 Step 8: Older children may enjoy challenging themselves to connecting the baubles in diagonal lines.

 Step 9: Continue with the squiggly lines until all the baubles are joined.

 They do not have to be connected by the same squiggly line, they also can be separated.

 Step 10: Complete the Fingerprint Christmas Tree Art with a pretty bow!

-To access the template, sign up to our Arty Crafty Kids Club newsletter, and we’ll also keep you posted about other crafts, free templates and offers for the Arty Crafty Box!
+To access the template, sign up to our Arty Crafty Kids Club newsletter, and we’ll also keep you posted about other crafts, free templates and offers.

 This template, and many others, is also available in our Arty Crafty Kids Club Members Area Sign Up Here